This post may contain affiliate links. Please see my disclosure policy for details.

 Even if you don’t check in here, be sure to give the hotel a visit for afternoon tea or dinner in their Latitude restaurant.

 Things to do in Lucknow with 48 hours

 Here are the top places to visit in Lucknow, make sure you add these to your itinerary while you’re here.

 First up on the itinerary is Lucknow’s jewel in the crown, the famous Bara Imambara.

-Tip: Be sure to pick up a ‘foreigner’ combined ticket for 500 rupees.
+Tip: Be sure to pick up a ‘foreigner’ combined attractions ticket.
 This will get you access to most of the major tourist sites.

 The next Imambara to add to the heritage list is Chota.
 It was built as a place of worship in 1839 and is a tomb to the Nawab who built it, Mohammed Ali Shah.